 After configuring your WordPress General Settings, the next step is to configure your WordPress Writing Settings.

-This section controls options and settings related to creating and editing.
+The Writing Settings controls a number of options and settings related to creating and editing.
 This includes your site’s default Post Category and the default Post Format, the Post via email feature and the update services that WordPress notifies whenever new content is published on your website.

-Select Settings > Writing in your main WordPress menu …
+Click on Settings > Writing in your main WordPress dashboard menu …

-This loads the ‘Writing Settings’ page in your web browser …
+This loads the ‘Writing Settings’ screen in your browser …

 (WordPress – Writing Settings)

-The top section of the ‘Writing Settings’ area affects your Post/Page settings, while the rest of the settings in this section controls external publishing methods.
+The top section of the ‘Writing Settings’ area controls your Post/Page editor, while the rest of the settings in this section controls external publishing methods.